Stanford Jazz Workshop

 San Francisco Opera Guild, Peninsula chapter

-Scholars of opera give preview lectures for San Francisco Opera productions.
-Talks on "Lucrezia Borgia" and "Don Giovanni" are coming up on Sept.
-20 and Oct.
-11, respectively.
-At First Presbyterian Church of Palo Alto, 1140 Cowper St. sfopera.com/Opera-Guild/Preview-Lectures.aspx
+Opera scholars educate audience members in advance by giving local preview lectures for San Francisco Opera productions.
+Talks for "The Capulets and the Montagues" and "Moby Dick" are planned for Sept.
+25 and Oct.
+2, respectively.
+At First Presbyterian Church of Palo Alto, 1140 Cowper St. 650-329-1374, sfopera.com/Learn/Adult-Programs/Preview-Lectures.aspx

 Books and film